umbraco/UmbracoDocs/Add-ons/UmbracoForms/Developer/Extending/Adding-an-Event-Handler.md

 verified-against: beta-1
 ---

-# Adding a server-side notification handler to Umbraco Forms
+# Adding a server-side notification handlers to Umbraco Forms

+## Form validation notification

 Add a new class to your project as a handler for the `FormValidateNotification` notification: